 The HESI Resources-at-Initiation (RAI) process is a mechanism established in 2009 to respond to well-defined and time-sensitive projects.
-The RAI process includes requirements for dedicated funding up front by the project submitters, as well as tripartite engagement and relevance to the mission of HESI.
+The RAI process includes requirements for dedicated funding up front by the proposal submitter(s), as well as tripartite engagement and relevance to the mission of HESI.
 The process is outlined below as a series of questions and answers.

 Anyone can submit a project proposal via the HESI RAI process.
-As long as the required criteria are met (see below), proposals will be considered from HESI sponsors, private sector organizations that are not currently HESI sponsors, governmental organizations, academia, non-profit organizations, non-governmental organizations, and the public sector.
+As long as the required criteria are met (see below), proposals will be considered from HESI sponsors, private sector organizations that are not currently HESI sponsors, government organizations, academia, non-profit organizations, non-government organizations, and other public sector organizations.